Here is the reality every leader of a remote or hybrid team needs to face squarely: presence is not proximity.

 Culture-Building Practices for Remote Teams

 - Start with explicit values.
 Name what your team stands for and discuss what those values look like in practice, not just in principle.
+When the group meets, recognize and praise the individuals that have displayed those values.

 - Celebrate publicly and specifically.
 Remote teams lose the ambient recognition that happens naturally in offices.
 Make the effort to name specific contributions publicly and regularly.
+Make sure your people that know you see their contribution and their work matters.

-Practical Engagement Strategies That Actually Work
+Practical Engagement Strategies That Work

 Communication Cadence Matters More Than You Think

 Research on remote teams consistently finds that frequency and quality of communication is a stronger predictor of engagement than almost anything else.
+The secret is an engaged leader that meaningfully connects with their team.

 Create Intentional Visibility

-One of the most common frustrations among remote workers is feeling invisible — that their contributions are not seen, that they are out of the loop on important conversations, that proximity bias is shaping who gets opportunities.
+One of the most common frustrations among remote workers is feeling invisible, that their contributions are not seen, that they are out of the loop on important conversations, that proximity bias is shaping who gets opportunities.
 Leaders have to actively counter this by making contribution visible, being transparent about how decisions are made, and creating equitable access to information and leadership attention.

 Invest in Connection, Not Just Collaboration